PDConSec/vsc-print/CONTRIBUTING.md

 7. Submit a PR with any information I'll need to update the changelog and the readme.

 # Submitting translations
 Unless you can find someone able to review your translations, skip to step three of submitting changes.
-There are instructions in the manual on how to translation material must be organised.
+There are instructions in the manual on how  translation material must be organised.